coastalwhite/gburghoorn.com/content/posts/catching-buses/index.md

 learn lessons about the modest.

 There are many ways we might manage our time and effort.
-And for many people, minimizing time and/or effort is an (indirect) goal in our lives.
+And for many people, minimizing time and/or effort spent on tasks is an (indirect) goal in our lives.
 If we are more aware of how prevalent *&ldquo;bus stops&rdquo;* are in our lives, this can help minimize time and effort expended.
 Similarly, if we actively search for opportunities to form these bus stops in our lives, we will minimize these factors even further so.
 Possibly, reducing stress and increasing the time and energy you have available for more important things.
 So slow down and catch the next bus and afterwards decide to spend a bit more time before you grab your next bus.